schmiatz/hyperbridge-node/README.md

 # What does this Repo?
-This Repo contains an ansible Playbook, that will install a Hyperbridge Node on your Debian/Ubuntu Server.
+This Repo contains an ansible Playbook, that will install a Hyperbridge Node on your Ubuntu 22.04 Server.

 # How to use this Playbook?